CONFIDE: Contextual Finite Differences Modelling of PDEs

 \subsection{CONFIDE Training}

 The training process is presented in Fig.~\ref{fig:method.training}.
-Its input is a dataset $U$ that consists of $N$ complete signals $\{u_i(x,t)\}_{i=1}^N$, which are solutions of $N$ PDEs that share an operator $F$ but have unique coefficient vectors $\{p_i\}_{i=1}^N$.
+Its input is a dataset $\mathcal{D}$ that consists of $N$ signals $\{u^c_i(x,t)\}_{i=1}^N$, which are solutions of $N$ PDEs that share an operator $F$ but have unique coefficient vectors $\{p_i\}_{i=1}^N$.
 We stress that the vectors $p_i$ are unknown even at train time.
-The support of the signals is $x\in[0,L]$, $t\in[0,T]$.
+The signals are defined on some domain $\Omega$, and for times $t\in[0,t_0]$.
 The loss we minimize is a weighted sum of two components: (i) the autoencoder reconstruction loss , which is defined in \eqref{eq:autoencoder_loss}, and (ii) the functional loss as defined in \eqref{eq:coefficient_estimator_loss}.

 CONFIDE comprises two parts: (1) an encoder and (2) a coefficient estimator.
 The encoder's goal is to capture the dynamics driving the signal $u_i$, thus creating a compact representation for the coefficient estimator.
-The encoder is trained on patches $u^c_i$ randomly taken from signals $u_i$ belonging to the train set.
-Each patch is of size $t_0 \times L$.
+The encoder is trained on signals $u^c_i$ in the train set.
+Each signal is of size $t_0 \times$ amount of spatial points (e.g., for $\Omega = [0,L]$, the size is $t_0 \cdot L$ points).

 The encoder loss is the standard AE reconstruction loss, namely the objective is

 where $f_{\theta}$ is the decoder, $g_{\phi}$ is the encoder and $\textrm{loss}(\cdot,\cdot)$ is a standard loss function (e.g., $L^2$ loss).